KFiphy/Airine-Flight-Delay/README.md

 # Airine-Flight-Delay

-# Project Challenge:
+# Project Challenge

 Flight delay and cancellation action is inherently a problem across airlines, as canceled flights easily outnumber diverted ones in this dataset.
 Using a flight dataset and Microsoft Power Bi, DAX formulas will be used to evaluate some metrics.
 Once these metrics have been completed, a report visualizing flight performance will be done.

-The tool used: Microsoft Power Bi
+# The tool used: Microsoft Power Bi

-# Techniques:
+# Techniques

 Data preparation